 The United States conducts comprehensive reviews of all VWP countries, at least every other year, to ensure ongoing compliance.
 Such reviews can result (and have resulted) in membership revocation or other conditions placed on a country’s membership in the program.

-An overwhelming majority of national security exports believe that the VWP is a pivotal contributor to protecting the American homeland and public, ensuring a strong and secure nation.
+An overwhelming majority of national security experts believe that the VWP is a pivotal contributor to protecting the American homeland and public, ensuring a strong and secure nation.
 It is also plays an important role in U.S. foreign relations and in bolstering the American economy.

 The VWP is instrumental to facilitating international travel to the U.S., which is America’s number one services export.
 Overseas visitors (international visitors other than those from our next-door neighbors Canada and Mexico) spend billions of dollars that support local communities and generate tax revenues that support public schools and fire departments.